lordtoran/wapamux-tools/README.md

 addition to setting header data?**

 wapamux uses mkvmerge as its backend so this is perfectly fine.
-The option file (muxopt.json) that keeps track of the changes is not touched except for filename sanitation required for batch mode.
+The option file (`muxopt.json`) that keeps track of the changes is not touched except for filename sanitation required for batch mode.

 **wapaname errors out with “tvnamer: error: No valid files were supplied”**

-Either you tried running the script on a movie, or tvnamer is unable to match the episode numbers in the filenames.
+Either you tried running the script on a movie, or tvnamer is unable to match the episode numbers in the file names.
 This can sometimes happen with unicode characters around or next to episode numbers, for example if a (typographically correct) dash is used in place of a minus sign.
 Filename matching issues should be reported directly to tvnamer's issue tracker[[4]].